 If you’re wearing prescription glasses and you don’t want to buy a new pair with blue light blocking features, using clip-ons is an easy, cheap solution to reduce eye-strain and possibly improve your sleep.

-This Duco Rimless clip-on model has strong yellow-tinted lenses, and that helps with the impressive 90% blocking capabilities.
-Keep in mind though, that you WILL see everything with a shade of yellow, and that takes some getting used to.
+This Klim OTG clip-on model has yellow-tinted lenses, which means you will see everything with a shade of yellow, and that takes some getting used to.

 - Blocking Level: 100%